-Art therapy uses many art materials, such as paints, drawing, clay, collage and even the written word, such as poetry.
+Art therapy uses many art materials, such as paints, drawing, clay, collage, photography and even the written word, such as poetry.
 Though it may seem different and unnatural at first, it is typically because the individual is not used to communicating via the arts.
 The creative process can be one of the most rewarding aspects.
 Coupled with an art therapist, you should gradually, if not immediately, feel comfortable with this newfound form of expression.

 The art therapist does not interpret your art work.
 You are asked to reflect upon your own creative work because it is understood that each individual brings their own cultural influence and personal experiences to their creative process.
 The client and art therapist work in collaboration with the aim of empowering the person to discover their own meaning.